 For many years we saw people use LED strip lighting in similar places: below the vanity, below the shaving cabinet and in wall niches.
 Now we’re seeing more creative uses of LED strip lights.

-As strip lights are now available in such a small size, they can be used in places that weren’t previously possible.
-For example, James says LED strip lights can be used just underneath the stone on a vanity, i.e. in the shadow line.
+Strip lights are now compact enough to use in places that weren’t previously possible.
+For example, James recommends installing LED strip lights just beneath the stone on a vanity, within the shadow line.

 Another clever way of using LED strip lighting is to run a thin strip down the side of your mirror.
 With a simple Perspex cover this becomes virtually hidden and creates a diffuse light to light the face.

 Generally mirrors have lights incorporated into them.
-They provide the diffuse light required to light the face without shadowing problems.
+They provide the diffuse light required to illuminate the face without shadowing problems.

 2. Clean ceilings